Skip to main content

 Context LevelContextUse CasesExample

-Object level (Micro Analysis)Focus on individual transcripts, notes, documents, insights, etcPerfect for detailed insights and specific customer understanding
+Object level (Micro Analysis)Focus on individual transcripts, notes, documents, insights, etcPerfect for detailed insights and specific customer understanding.
+Works best for most types of questions due to focused scope.”What specific concerns does this customer raise about our pricing?”

 Project or Channel level (Meso Analysis)Synthesize across all data within a specific project or channelRequires very specific questions to avoid vague results.
 Use specific keywords/names in your queries.
 Works best when you need insights aggregated across the project or channel.”What did users say about our checkout process?” (instead of “What are common themes?”)